Ken McCubbin – West Group Leader

-I decided to do something special this year to celebrate life and took part in the Relay for Life in July raising money for Cancer Research UK.
+I decided to do something special in 2019 to celebrate life and took part in the Relay for Life in July raising money for Cancer Research UK.
 I set myself a target of walking 72 kilometres in 24 hours, and completed it in just under 12 hours.
 I raised in excess of £1000.
 Running parallel I accepted a challenge of walking 2000 miles in 2019 and completed it in 29 weeks.

 There is life after Prostate Cancer.